 Summer Equity & Justice Institute

-Sidwell Summer is committed to making the SEJI workshops accessible to everyone.
-Sidwell Friends students can receive financial aid for the SEJI workshops and non-Sidwell Friends students can apply for Summer Sponsorship.
+Sidwell Summer is dedicated to making SEJI accessible to all.
+Financial aid is available for Sidwell Friends students, and non-Sidwell Friends students may apply for Summer Sponsorship.

 Dates, Hours, and Fees